DashHub-ai/DashHub/README.md

 4. Add embedding and LLM model using [chat panel](http://localhost:5173).

-The default credentials for the admin panel are:
+The default credentials for the admin panel and chat application are:

 - **Email**: `root@dashhub.ai`
 - **Password**: `123456`